 Instructions say to cleanse, then it’s serum, moisturiser and finally the Elixir.

 What did I think of Tropic Skincare?

-Scroll down through the comments and you’ll see one from Midlife_Misadventures_50 saying: “Before I read the detail I thought you were showing us a new skin product – your skin looks beautiful.”
+But perhaps the most convincing endorsement for Tropic Skincare doesn’t come from me.
+On Instagram, I posted a photo discussing my battle with frontal fibrosing alopecia after using Tropic products for a few weeks.
+Among the comments, one from Midlife_Misadventures_50 stood out: “Before I read the detail I thought you were showing us a new skin product – your skin looks beautiful.”